nedbat/byterun/README.rst

 ::

-   $ xpython -vc "x = 6 if __name__ != '__main__' else 10"
+   $ xpython -v test/examples/assign-2.5.pyc
    INFO:xpython.vm:L. 1   @  0: LOAD_CONST (2, 3)
    INFO:xpython.vm:       @  3: UNPACK_SEQUENCE 2
-   INFO:xpython.vm:       @  6: STORE_NAME x
+   INFO:xpython.vm:       @  6: STORE_NAME (2) x
-   INFO:xpython.vm:       @  9: STORE_NAME y
+   INFO:xpython.vm:       @  9: STORE_NAME (3) y
    INFO:xpython.vm:L. 2   @ 12: LOAD_NAME x
    INFO:xpython.vm:       @ 15: LOAD_NAME y
-   INFO:xpython.vm:       @ 18: INPLACE_POWER
+   INFO:xpython.vm:       @ 18: INPLACE_POWER (2, 3)
-   INFO:xpython.vm:       @ 19: STORE_NAME x
+   INFO:xpython.vm:       @ 19: STORE_NAME (8) x
    INFO:xpython.vm:       @ 22: LOAD_CONST None
-   INFO:xpython.vm:       @ 25: RETURN_VALUE
+   INFO:xpython.vm:       @ 25: RETURN_VALUE (None)

-Not much has changed here, other then the fact that that in after 3.6 instructions are two bytes instead of 1-3 bytes.
+Not much has changed here, other then the fact that that in after 3.6 instructions are two bytes instead of 1- or 3-byte instructions.

 The above examples show straight-line code, so you see all of the instructions.
 But don't confuse this with a disassembler like `pydisasm` from `xdis`.
 The below example, with conditional branching example makes this more clear: